English Português Español Français

 LEONARDO RINALDI

-Graduation – I have graduated in Industrial Design in Estácio de Sá University, in Rio de Janeiro, 4 years of duration, this area is splited between visual programming, which corresponds to graphic design, and product project.
-The basis of this course has been in visual programming, with some product project subjects, such as Ergonomic, Technical Drawing, Jewelry Design, etc., but the subjects within the scope of visual programming have really created myself the conection with the area, such as Graphic Analyse with professor and artist Frederico Carvalho, History of Industrial Design, Semiotic, Graphic Processes I and II with professor and printmaker Valério Rodrigues, Object Theory with professor and sculptor Leonardo Tepedino and the Project classes (Basic Project I and II, Visual Programming Project I, II, III and Conclusion Project), especially the classes I have had with the professor and designer Luciano Tardin (Basic Project II and Conclusion Project), they have made me to create a utopian look of design, the designer acts between the human being and the product/service/event and it makes this interaction add not only in the day-to-day, but it converge with the society, in the creation of utensils to the visual organization and thoughts.
+Undergraduate degree – I have graduated in Industrial Design from Estácio de Sá University in Rio de Janeiro, a four-year course.
+This field is split between visual design – which corresponds to graphic design – and product design.
+The core of this course has been visual programming, with some product design subjects such as ergonomics, technical drawing, jewellery design, etc., but it has been the subjects within the scope of visual programming that has created a stronger connection for me with the field of design, such as graphic analysis with the professor and artist Frederico Carvalho, history of industrial design, semiotics, Graphic Processes I and II with the professor and printmaker Valério Rodrigues, Theory of the Object with the professor and sculptor Leonardo Tepedino, and the project classes (Basic Design I and II, Visual Programming Design I, II, III and Final Project), particularly the classes I have had with the professor and designer Luciano Tardin (Basic Design II and the Final Project), led me to develop a utopian perspective on design: the designer acts as a bridge between the human being and the product/service/event, and through this interaction, not only enhances everyday life but also contributes to society, from the creation of tools to the organisation of visual elements and thought processes.

-1 National Confederation of Commerce of Goods, Services and Tourism (CNC – cnc.org. br) – Patronal syndical entity, which groups 34 Federations in the whole Brazilian territory, 27 referring to their respective states in Brazil and 7 of these 34 at national level, there are more than five million companies represented in the commerce that generate around 25.5 million direct and formal jobs, it acts in order that the sector is always present at the formulation of public policies, following the progress of the proposals of interest in the National Congress of Brazil and in the defense of the Constitution of Brazil, always it having in focus the laws that may impact the segment.
+1 National Confederation of Trade in Goods, Services and Tourism (CNC – cnc.org.br) – An employers’ trade union body, bringing together 34 federations across Brazil, 27 representing their respective states and 7 of these 34 operating at national level, representing over five million businesses in the trade sector that generate around 25.5 million direct and formal jobs.
+Through its structure, it works to ensure the sector is always involved in the formulation of public policy, monitoring the progress of relevant proposals in the National Congress and defending the Constitution, always focusing on laws that may impact the sector.

-The CNC was founded at 4th September of 1945, its current President is José Roberto Tadros, who succeeded Antonio Oliveira Santos, in an election that was held in 2018, and it is responsible for the administration of two institutions of great performances in Brazil and that form one of the largest systems of social development in the world, the institution of Commerce Social Service (Sesc – sesc.com.br) and the institution of National Service of Commercial Learning (Senac – senac.br), the first mentioned, with social projects, such as Mesa Brasil, Ecos Program of sustainability etc. (acts in the following areas: Alimentation, Culture, Education, Health, Leisure, Social Assisntence, Sports, Sustainability etc.) and the second in assisting the training and qualification of employees of the companies in the commerce sector (shopkeepers, waiters, chefs, hoteliers etc.).
+The CNC was founded on 4 September 1945; its president is responsible for the administration of two institutions with significant operations in Brazil, which together form one of the largest social development systems in the world: the Social Service of Commerce (SESC – sesc.com.br) and the National Commercial Apprenticeship Service (SENAC – senac.br), the former, with social projects such as Mesa Brasil, the Ecos Sustainability Programme, etc. (operating in the following areas: Food, Social Assistance, Culture, Education, Sport, Leisure, Health, Sustainability, etc.), and the latter in supporting the training and development of staff in the commercial sector (shopkeepers, waiters, chefs, hospitality staff, etc.).